sclaussen/fourfours/README.md

 and then evaluates the expressions.
 If the evaluation of an expression results in a number between 0 and 1000 then a solution is found.
-As a result of the permutation generator, billions of expressions are generated to be evaluated.
+As a result of the permutation generator, billions of expressions are generated and evaluated.

 The generation algorithm works like this:
 - Stage 1: Numberic permutations are generated